Improving LLM Unlearning Robustness via Random Perturbations: Related Works and Preliminaries

 \textbf{Notation and problem formulation.} The training data of an MU problem consists of two subsets: the forget-set $\mathcal{D}_{f}$ and the retain-set $\mathcal{D}_{r}$.
 The goal is to minimize the model's performance on the forget set while keeping the performance on the retain-set.
 Let $f_{\bm \theta}$ be a model parameterized by $\bm \theta$, and $\ell(\mathbf{y}|\mathbf{x};\bm\theta)$ is the loss of input $\mathbf{x}$ with respect to a target output $\mathbf{y}$ in model $f_{\bm \theta}$.
 A commonly used form of unlearning involves minimizing the following two-part loss:

-where $\mathbf{y}^{f},\mathbf{y}^{r}$ are the target outputs of forget and retain input, respectively, $\alpha\in \mathbb{R}^{+}$ is a retain weight.
+where $\mathbf{y}^{f},\mathbf{y}^{r}$ are the target outputs of forget and retain input, respectively, $\alpha_f, \alpha_r\in \mathbb{R}^{+}$ are forget and retain weights, respectively.
 We consider two widely used classes of LLM unlearning methods, which rely on Representation Misdirection (RM) and Preference Optimization (PO).
 We denote $||\cdot||$ the Euclidean norm.

-\subsection{Representation Misdirection}
+\subsubsection{Representation Misdirection}